hugo-apero/iyo-rstudio-global/content/blog/spoonful-series/02-spoonful/index.md

 ---
+title: "A second post"
+weight: 2
+subtitle: ""
+excerpt: "Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites."
-date: "2021-01-02"
+date: 2021-01-02
 draft: false
-excerpt: Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites.
-subtitle: ""
-title: A second post
 ---

 {{< here >}}